alexchsieh/Highlander-Battleship/README.md

     * Create smaller actionable development tasks as issues and assign them to team members.
 Place these in the `TODO` column.
     * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
-  Include a class diagram(s) for your project and a description of the diagram(s).
-Your class diagram(s) should include all the main classes you plan for the project.
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
-Use proper UML notation (as discussed in the course slides).
   ![class diagram](/images/uml_diagram_final_project_cs100.jpg)

   ## Phase III